mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 In this post, there will be explanations of keywords about the subject which is EEG(electroencephalogram) and BCI(brain-computer interface).

-All the `unknown terms` will be listed as randomly because I will write the explanations one by one when I saw one in an article.
+All the `unknown terms` will be listed as randomly because I will write the explanations of term one by one when I saw one in an article.

 # Paper Examinations and Summaries
 ##  1- Multi-kernel extreme learning machine for EEG classification in brain-computer interfaces - 2017